sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

   Impact of additional search time given to MuZero on performance in Go<d-cite key="schrittwieser2020mastering"></d-cite>
 </div>

-The empirical results reveal a characteristic relationship between search depth and playing strength in MCTS algorithms - as the number of simulations increases, performance typically improves logarithmically, where each doubling of computational resources adds a relatively constant increment to playing strength<d-cite key="camacho2017mcts"></d-cite>.
+The empirical results reveal a characteristic relationship between search depth and playing strength typically seen in MCTS applications -- as the number of simulations increases, performance typically improves logarithmically, where each doubling of computational resources adds a relatively constant increment to playing strength<d-cite key="camacho2017mcts"></d-cite>.
 This pattern is clearly demonstrated in MuZero's Go performance, where increased search depth consistently yields improved results.
 It's worth noting that MuZero uses a form of tree parallelism called virtual loss to evaluate the N most promising positions in parallel, an approach that we will describe in more detail later.

 MCTS algorithms have proven successful in many domains having large state spaces (e.g. Go, chess, protein folding, molecular design).
 However, it is difficult to parallelize MCTS without degrading its performance, since each iteration requires information from all previous iterations to provide an effective exploration-exploitation tradeoff<d-cite key="liu2020watch"></d-cite>.
 In this blogpost, we will explain and analyze different methods for effectively scaling MCTS.